Skip to main content

 11 mentions Positive Neutral Negative

 Character development in the game has received mixed reviews, with some praising its depth and humor, while others criticize a perceived regression in key characters.
-While the writing and art are highlighted as strong points, several reviewers feel that the character arcs, particularly for Nicole and Jecka, lack progression and fail to build on previous developments.
-Overall, the game is noted for its comedic elements, but many players express disappointment in the depth of character growth compared to earlier installments.
+While the writing and art are highlighted as strong points, several reviewers feel that the character arcs, particularly for Nicole and Jecka, lack the growth seen in previous installments, leading to disappointment among fans.
+Overall, the game showcases a blend of comedic elements and character exploration, but fails to maintain consistency in character development across the series.

 • “The lines are so well made and the art is on point; the character development is awesome.
 I am sad to see the series ending because I honestly want to see more from a fan's perspective.
 I highly recommend this game.”